Skip to content

 This pages holds known issues observed with MPI and concrete MPI implementations.

-Using mpirun on partitions alpha and ml leads to wrong resource distribution when more than one node is involved.
+Using mpirun on clusters alpha and power leads to wrong resource distribution when more than one node is involved.
 This yields a strange distribution like e.g. SLURM_NTASKS_PER_NODE=15,1 even though --tasks-per-node=8 was specified.
 Unless you really know what you're doing (e.g. use rank pinning via perl script), avoid using mpirun.

 Another issue arises when using the Intel toolchain: mpirun calls a different MPI and caused a 8-9x slowdown in the PALM app in comparison to using srun or the GCC-compiled version of the app (which uses the correct MPI).